pstrsr/hexagonal-example/README.md

 the thing it is supposed to do.
 The web adapter for example only handles incoming web requests and nothing else.

 The clear separation of concerns also greatly increases flexibility.
-If you wanted to switch from an SQL to NoSQL DB, you'd just have to rewrite your Persistence Adapter, but the rest of the application should not be affected by your change.
+If we wanted to switch from an SQL to NoSQL DB, we'd just have to rewrite our Persistence Adapter, but the rest of the application should not be affected by our change.

 ### Advantages of the ports